 Moorpark College Student Civic Day (October 14)

-Gubernatorial Primary Election (June 3-scheduled)
+Gubernatorial Primary Election (June 3)

 Gubernatorial General Election (November 4-scheduled)